Mandy Moore: 1993–1999: Career beginnings

 Moore became interested in singing and acting at a young age, and called her British maternal grandmother, Eileen Friedman, a professional ballerina in London, one of her inspirations.
 Moore said "My parents thought it was just a phase I'd grow out of.
 But I stuck to it and begged them for acting lessons, for voice lessons."

 Moore began acting in lead roles in a number of local productions and performing the national anthem at a number of events in Orlando.
-She was only twelve years old when she went to the Stagedoor Manor performing arts camp, where other celebrities including actress Natalie Portman had attended.
-Production director Konnie Kittrell said about Moore "She was a quiet, sweet girl", and said that she earned a number of solos, but "She wasn't a spotlight seeker."
+She was twelve years old when she went to the Stagedoor Manor performing arts camp.
+Production director Konnie Kittrell said that Moore "... was a quiet, sweet girl", earned a number of solos, but "She wasn't a spotlight seeker."

-When Moore was thirteen she began working on music by herself.
-One day while working in an Orlando studio, she was overheard by Victor Cade, a FedEx delivery man who had a friend in A&R at Epic Records.
-Cade later sent this friend a copy of Moore's unfinished demo, and Moore signed on with the label.
+When Moore was thirteen she began working on music.
+One day while recording in an Orlando studio, she was overheard by Victor Cade, a delivery man who had a friend in A&R at Epic Records.
+Cade sent him a copy of Moore's unfinished demo, and Moore signed on with the label.